EmoryHPC/practical-data-science/github/README.md

 ## GitHub Loop

 It helps to think of the process of working with Git and GitHub as a cycle: you begin by making a copy of the project, then move through a series of steps whenever you write code.
-The basic process looks like this:

-(make visual)

 First clone the code onto you machine.
 You can clone